Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Finished the accessibility quiz project from Freecodecamp certification - https://www.freecodecamp.org/learn/2022/responsive-web-design

 <h2>Day 14 of #100DaysOfCode  </h2>
-✅ Practiced a few programs in python.
+✅ Practiced a few programs in python.<br>
 ✅ Started TinDog Project from Angela Yu's course , will finish it soon !